 - TOTAL

-For the best homemade tuna salad, we use canned Albacore tuna and a few simple ingredients.
-My recipe is so quick and easy.
-If you cannot find sustainably caught canned tuna, substitute the tuna with flaked salmon or mashed chickpeas—use about 2 cups.
+We use canned Albacore tuna and a short list of simple ingredients in our favorite tuna salad recipe.
+It is so quick and easy.
+If you cannot find sustainably caught canned tuna, substitute the tuna with flaked salmon or mashed chickpeas (use about 2 cups).
+Tips for buying tuna for tuna salad are in the tips section below.

 Watch Us Make the Recipe